Curriculum

 SAIL

-The Schools of Applied and Innovative Learning (SAIL) are designed to build on DC’s liberal arts educational framework.
+The Schools for Applied and Innovative Learning (SAIL) is designed to build on DC’s liberal arts educational framework.
 SAIL is comprised of three schools: The School of Arts, the School of Humanities and Entrepreneurship, and the School of STEM.
 The courses offered in each of these schools emphasize meaningful risk-taking, collaboration, and communication through an interdisciplinary, product-based learning experience.

-In the Upper School, SAIL follows a week-long model in the fall semester and in the spring.
-In the fall and spring week of SAIL, students will have the option to take one 6hr long course for the week or two 3hr courses with one meeting in the morning and one in the afternoon.
+In the Upper School, SAIL follows a week-long model in the fall semester.
+In the week of SAIL, students will have the option to take one 6hr long course for the week or two 3hr courses with one meeting in the morning and one in the afternoon.
 This week-long model gives teachers and students the time they need to follow an idea, discussion, or experiment from start to finish.
 In addition, it provides the optimal opportunity for our students to study abroad, conduct missions trips, and serve our local community.
 Upper School students will choose from over 30 courses, which may make deciding difficult!

 These courses provide a superb complement to our core liberal arts courses, and an exciting learning opportunity for DC students!